A Tale of Time City: Plot summary

 Vivian, Sam, and Jonathan are put on trial for breaking the law.
 Mr. Donegal (Sam's father and Chief of Time Patrol) explains that they had pinpointed the source of a massive amount of chronons (which cause chaos and could harm the city) to September 1939 as Vivian Smith.
 The plan was to extract her from history and to a Fixed Era where the load could be neutralised.
 Jonathan and Elio tell the rest of the story.
-Jonathan and Sam's trials are postponed until Chronologue gets back together again and until he's older, respectively.
-The Time Lady tells Vivian that she would disturb every bit of history she comes in contact with, with the amount of chronons and temporons (which anyone from history has)... and her solution is to send Vivian out to the stars.
-A very lonely Vivian realises she truly is lost – home was at war, and now had nowhere to go.
+Jonathan and Sam's trials are postponed until Chronologue gets back together again and until he is older, respectively.
+The Time Lady tells Vivian that she would disturb every bit of history she comes in contact with, with the amount of chronons and temporons (which anyone from history has), and her solution is to send Vivian out to the stars.
+A lonely Vivian realises that she is lost – home was at war, and now had nowhere to go.
 The Walkers, Jonathan, and Elio all jump up and vouch for Vivian, saying they could all bear to live in the Stone Age as punishment for doing so.
 Faber John and the Time Lady relent; Time City has endured her so far and anyway, it could always be built back up again.
 They arrange for her parents to be brought to Time City as well.

-"Very well, he said to Vivian, "we can't do anything until the time locks open, but I'll tell you if it's possible when you come for your next lesson."

-This, Vivian had not expected.
-"You're going to go on teaching me?"

-"I never give up on anything once I've started," said Faber John.
-"Once I persuade you to use your brain, you might even be a good pupil.
-Come to me with Jonathan in three days time, in SELDOM END as usual."

 Reception

-Dave Langford reviewed A Tale of Time City for White Dwarf #98, and stated that "Though the cavalry comes over the hill so effectively in the final chapter that one isn't sure the kids' efforts were entirely necessary, it's a pleasant read and often very funny."
+Dave Langford reviewed A Tale of Time City for White Dwarf #98, and stated that "though the cavalry comes over the hill so effectively in the final chapter that one isn't sure the kids' efforts were entirely necessary, it's a pleasant read and often very funny".